Skip to content

 Model Selection Tips

-Code-Focused Models: - qwen2.5-coder:32b - Excellent for code generation and understanding - deepseek-coder-v2:latest - Strong multi-language support - codellama:34b - Meta's specialised coding model - phi3.5:latest - Efficient, good for quick tasks
+Code-Focused Models: - qwen2.5-coder:32b - Excellent for code generation and understanding - qwen2.5-coder:7b - Good balance of speed and quality - deepseek-coder-v2:latest - Strong multi-language support - codellama:34b - Meta's specialised coding model - phi3.5:latest - Efficient, good for quick tasks

 Performance vs Quality Trade-offs: